cybera/cybera-designate-handler/README.md

 ## Building (Debian)

-To build a release you'll need `python-stdeb` installed:
+To build a release you'll need `python-stdeb` and `dh-python` installed, and then run

     python setup.py --command-packages=stdeb.command bdist_deb